Coursenvy had just launched and the team tasked me with scaling the business.

 In this case study/free course, I’m going to tell you exactly how we grew Coursenvy’s customers from 0 to over 300,000 and how YOU can do it for your business too!

-When we started this project, we first wrote down our initial assumptions and objectives about what we were trying to accomplish for this business.
+When we start any project, we first write down our initial assumptions and objectives about what we were trying to accomplish for this business.

 - Most of our target audience is using Google search to find out information on how to market their business (these are high intention searches, such as “XYZ business marketing course” or “ppc management agency”… talk about highly targeted potential customers).

 - Another portion of our audience was not searching these high intention keywords on Google, but rather simply owned a small business page on Facebook (no matter the business size, everyone’s goal is to scale and grow that business, so any user that owned a Facebook Business Page was our potential customer).

 - In order to generate traffic to Coursenvy’s courses, we needed both amazing “pillar” content and keywords to target in the content + via Google search ads (here is an entire blog post on my favorite keyword research tool).

 - We knew we had to create content that would not only attract our target audience (small business owners, etc.), but also provide enough value to convince them to either A) buy a course or B) provide their email address in exchange for XYZ value proposition/lead capture item… i.e. “work them down the funnel”.

 The goal is to work customers down your sales funnel and “warm” them up to your brand/product in the process.
 All users start out as a “cold” audience, which simply means they don’t know you and don’t trust you.
 You need to WARM up that relationship!